macloo/just_enough_code/README.md

 });
 ```

+This document does not cover the use of `id` and `class` in detail.
+The core difference between them is that an `id` **must be unique** in a document, and `class` can be reused as many times as needed.
+Thus we can assign one `class` to several headings and paragraphs on a page and give all of them a bright yellow background, like highlighting, using CSS.
+We can use jQuery to manipulate both `id` and `class`.

 ### More examples

-The JavaScript/jQuery in [these examples](https://github.com/macloo/jQuery_useful) is heavily commented so that beginners can learn from it.
+The JavaScript/jQuery scripts in [these examples](https://github.com/macloo/jQuery_useful) are heavily commented so that beginners can learn from them.

 ### Reliable JavaScript and jQuery resources: